 When our first daughter was born I decided to create a series here on the blog to help my husband better understand women and hopefully facilitate a wonderful father/daughter relationship (read more about the concept here).
 The format is basically me answering any question my husband puts to me, and this week’s question is: what age should you start shaving?

-Hubby: Following on from last week, there’s naturally another issue regarding hair: its removal… I feel a bit weird asking about this in relation to our baby daughter, so let’s just talk about women in general.
+Hubby: Hair removal… I feel a bit weird asking about this in relation to our baby daughter, so let’s just talk about women in general.
 I don’t even have a specific question, so you can just tell me about it I guess.
 Also, though it seems weirder still to be talking about it so prematurely, when do we need to talk to our daughter about this stuff?
 Do we need to?
 It’s not mandatory after all, though I totally get that it may as well be… What are your thoughts?

 What Age Should a Girl Start Shaving?